 - There is an error in the format of your CSV file.
 Please either check your CSV file at the website http://csvlint.io/ or ask your institution’s IT support team for help.

 - Your respondent list file is too large.
-Files larger than 10Mb cannot be uploaded to BOS.
+Files larger than 10Mb cannot be uploaded to online surveys.
 If your respondent list is very large, please split it into two or more files so that each file is less than 10Mb in size.

 - Your respondent list file is large and the system is extremely busy.
 During busy times, uploading a large respondent list can take several minutes and it may appear as if nothing is happening.
 Under normal circumstances the system will be processing your respondent list and the list will usually upload successfully if you leave the process to complete and do not make multiple attempts to upload your respondent list file in a short period of time.
 Please wait up to ten minutes and then refresh the Distribute page to check whether the file has uploaded.